 Withdraw cash (Bargeld abheben) at German supermarkets like Lidl and Aldi using their cashback service.
 Simply request cash before paying; limits usually range from €10-€200.
 Girocards are widely accepted.

-While card payments are growing, cash is still king in many parts of Germany.
-Using cashback services is a smart way to keep some cash on hand while saving on ATM fees.
-So next time you're shopping, remember to ask for "Bargeld abheben!"
+Even though card payments are becoming more popular, cash is still a pretty big deal in many parts of Germany.
+Using supermarket cashback is a brilliant way to get some cash without paying those pesky ATM fees.
+So next time you're grabbing groceries, remember to ask for "Bargeld abheben!"
+You'll be thanking me later.
+It’s such a simple thing that makes life a little easier when traveling, don't you think?

 FAQ